Skip to main content

 The smarter plan is simple and flexible

-Use the verified hours first: Hock Hai (Hong Lim) Curry Chicken Noodle is listed as open from 9 AM to 9 PM Wednesday through Sunday, closed Monday and Tuesday.
-Because the confirmed information is limited, avoid assuming details such as reservations, seating style, takeout, delivery, dietary accommodations, or a specific service format unless you confirm them directly before going.
+Start with the hours: Hock Hai (Hong Lim) Curry Chicken Noodle is open from 9 AM to 9 PM Wednesday through Sunday, closed Monday and Tuesday.
+Avoid assuming details such as reservations, seating style, takeout, delivery, dietary accommodations, or a specific service format unless you confirm them directly before going.

 For a broader Singapore plan, use our full Singapore restaurants guide for food, then separate the day with our full Singapore hotels guide.
 If the occasion needs more certainty around timing, table setup, or group comfort, compare with other Singapore dining options before committing.